MisoAI/miso-wordpress-plugin/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-This is the official plugin for Miso AI (https://miso.ai/) data integration, which sync your WordPress posts to your Miso catalog.
+This is the official plugin for [Miso AI](https://miso.ai/) data integration, which sync your WordPress posts to your Miso catalog.

 == Description ==

+This is the official plugin for [Miso AI](https://miso.ai/) data integration, which sync your WordPress posts to your Miso catalog.

 Miso AI is a LLM API service that answers questions accurately solely based on your content.
 This plugin helps you establish a data pipeline that updates your Miso catalog with your WordPress posts.
 To use the plugin, it is required to have a Miso account.